 For the record they are: Wilson’s Psycho Therapy, Izzy Lee’s For A Good Time, Call…, Kate Beacom’s All Men Must Die, Michelle Nessk’s Just A Girl, Angela Atwood’s Lady Hunters, Misty Dawn’s Hooker Assassin, Cheryl Isaacson’s The Fetch, Tash Ann’s Glass Ceiling, Karen Lam’s Doll Parts, Wilson’s Karma Is A Bitch, Keely Martin’s Recipe #42, and Elaine Xia’s Metamorphosis.
 There’s also a wraparound, The Leftovers.

 Like most anthologies, especially those with a large number of stories, the quality is varied.
 Most of the shorts in Shevenge are quite good though.
 The only one I had an issue with was Only A Girl and that was because its frequently flickering lighting started to give me a headache.

 Highlights include the previously mentioned For A Good Time Call which may cure you of stopping at rest areas.
-Glass Ceiling which is really more of an action film than horror but kicks ass none the less.
+Glass Ceiling which is really more of an action film than horror but kicks ass nonetheless.
 Doll Parts does a good job of retelling a well-used plot device of a killer picking up the wrong victim.
 Karma Is A Bitch, a twist on the Michelle Carter murder case.
-And Recipe #42 a tale of culinary terror.
+And Recipe #42 is a tale of culinary terror.